Avinash-Acharya/Arishtha/README.md

 `ELEVENLABS_API_KEY` - This can be accessed from [ElevenLabs](https://elevenlabs.io/app/speech-synthesis/text-to-speech)

-> Adding all the key are not necessary if you are not using those functionalities.
+> Adding all the values are not necessary if you are not using those functionalities.
 But make sure to add random values and save it, or the **program will not run**.

 ## Run Locally